 Table of Contents

 Xeon E5 2667 v4 is one of the most interesting processors for home use.
-Originally, this model was designed for workstations, which is why it received a fairly high clock frequency.
+Originally targeted at workstations, this model features a relatively high clock speed.
 At launch, the processor cost over $2000, and now it’s available to everyone and can be used as the foundation for a budget gaming PC.

 Specifications